 Juvenile Defense in Pinellas County

 What happens when a child or young person who is under 18 years old gets in trouble with the law?
-For the most serious offenses, the child will be arrested on a misdemeanor or felony charge.
+For the most serious offenses, the child will be detained on a misdemeanor or felony law violation.

-After an arrest in Pinellas County, FL, the child might be handcuffed, put in the back of a police cruiser, and be booked and fingerprinted at the juvenile assessment center located at 14500 49th Street North in Clearwater, FL.
+After an arrest in Pinellas County, FL, the child might be handcuffed, put in the back of a police cruiser, and fingerprinted at the juvenile assessment center located at 14500 49th Street North in Clearwater, FL.

-From the juvenile assessment center, the child might be released to the parents immediately or held overnight for an advisory hearing the next day in front of the judge.
+From the juvenile assessment center, the child might be released to the parents immediately or held overnight for an advisory hearing the next day in front of the judge in juvenile court.